univention/univention-corporate-server/doc/changelog/index.rst

 * In case of a signature verification error, the App Center now shows the GPG error message (:uv:bug:`54123`).

+* The listener converter script is now by default writing the UDM REST API representation into the JSON files (:uv:bug:`54773`).

 .. _changelog-umc-udmcli:

 |UCSUDM| and command line interface